“Did you know that on average, an ant can carry between 10 and 50 times its own body weight, and run at approximately 300 metres an hour!!”

 Coastal Brown Ant

-These ants are yellow-brown to brown in colour, and are not overly large at 1.5mm to 2.5mm long.
+These ants are yellow-brown to brown in colour, and are not overly large at 1.5mm to 2.5mm long, but they have very large heads.
 Larvae hatch from small eggs, then after several moults, the larvae pupates into three different castes:

 - Workers (nest builders, supply the food to the colony, feed larvae and defend the nest/colony)